-This policy combines the characteristics of variable life insurance and universal life insurance—hence the name.
+This policy combines the characteristics of variable life insurance and universal life insurance — hence the name.
 It has most of the flexibility of the universal life policy, but the policyholder can choose the investments.
 Consequently, the insurer does not guarantee any interest rate or cash value, unless the money is invested in a fixed income account.

-Insurers generally have 10 or more accounts with differing amounts of risk and profit potential that the policyholder can choose from: stock funds, bond funds, international funds, and so on.
-The cash value is measured as the number of accumulation units, which are like mutual fund shares, and is calculated like the NAV of a mutual fund, dividing all securities held in the account by the number of accumulation units in the account.
+Insurers generally have 10 or more accounts with differing amounts of risk and profit potential that the policyholder can choose from: stock funds, bond funds, international funds, etc. The cash value is measured as the number of accumulation units, which are like mutual fund shares, and is calculated like the NAV of a mutual fund, dividing all securities held in the account by the number of accumulation units in the account.
 Sometimes the insurer will have subaccounts with mutual fund companies, such as Fidelity Investments or the Vanguard Group.
 However, a drawback to using an outside fund is that the expenses of the outside account are added to the expenses charged by the insurance company.
 One of the main benefits of this type of policy is that the policyholder can switch to different funds without incurring an income tax liability.

-Most variable-universal life policies do guarantee a minimum death benefit regardless of the cash value of the account as long as the policyholder pays a minimum amount of premiums.
+Most variable-universal life policies do guarantee a minimum death benefit regardless of the cash value of the account as long as the policyholder pays a minimum of premiums.